Chilly weather calls for a cozy day or evening of staying in and savoring a satisfying classic like this 4-ingredient potato soup.

 Finally, cook your 4-ingredient potato soup for about 5 minutes until heated through.
 Taste and adjust the seasonings as needed and serve in bowls along with desired toppings and crusty bread, sandwich, or salad for a full meal.

 Store leftover soup in an airtight container in the fridge for up to 3 days.
-If the soup is thick gets thick, add a little more milk when you reheat it to thin out the consistency and adjust the seasoning as needed.
+If the soup gets thick, add a little more milk when you reheat it to thin out the consistency and adjust the seasoning as needed.

 Yes.
 You can use dairy milk and regular butter.